blckngm/webview2/README.md

 # Examples

-See the `examples` directory, especially the heavily commented `host-web-communication` example.
+See the `examples` directory, especially the heavily commented `win32` example.